A Safety Feature By Any Other Name Can Really Be Confusing, AAA Finds

 Distance Assist.
 Distance Pilot.
 Distronic.
 Dynamic radar cruise control.
 Smart Cruise Control.
 Camera-based cruise control.

-And if 20 names sounds like a lot, consider collision mitigation or automatic emergency braking — a system that hits the brakes for you if you're about to collide into something.
+And if 20 names sounds like a lot, consider collision mitigation or automatic emergency braking — a system that hits the brakes for you if you're about to collide with something.

 There are 40 unique names for that kind of system, AAA found, including "City Safety," "Smart Brake Support," "Pedestrian Protection," "BAS Plus with Cross-Traffic Assist" and "Forward Collision Warning & Autonomous Emergency Braking w/ Pedestrian Detection (Front Assist)."